This site is a work in progress. Please take a look around and let us know what you think!

 30 Wilson St, Hamilton, ON L8R 1C5, Canada

 Emergency services and grocery support for youth in the Hamilton community.
-Provides food, clothing, hospital care packages, baby products and hygiene items.
+Provides food, clothing, baby products, and hygiene items.
 Also offers nutrition and budgeting programs as well as referrals to Living Rock’s Wellness Works Coordinator.

 Strategic Training and Employment Program for Youth